September is Emergency Preparedness Month

 - Non-perishable food, ready-to-eat canned meats, soups, fruits, vegetables, peanut butter, protein bars, utensils, can openers, sterno heating

-- One gallon of water per person per day and fluids with electrolytes that will last for as many as three weeks.
+- One gallon of water per person per day and fluids with electrolytes

-Don’t forget to prepare for your pets.
+Don’t forget to prepare for pets.
 Many shelters might not be able to accommodate pets.
 Before an emergency occurs, check hotels, motels or shelters to see which will be able to accept pets.
-Prepare a kit for your pets as well and remember to include any medical information or supplies, leashes, food, toys.
+Prepare a kit for pets as well and remember to include any medical information or supplies, leashes, food, toys.
 Check with your vet about the pet carrier that is appropriate for your animal and microchip pets so you can find them if you are separated.